TRIQS/gem/doc/documentation.rst

    :template: autosummary_module_template.rst
    :recursive:

-   gem.utility

 Helper routines used throughout the code:

-* :mod:`~gem.utility.utilities` — general linear-algebra and Green's-function helpers.
+* :mod:`gem.utilities` — general linear-algebra and Green's-function helpers.
-* :mod:`~gem.utility.delta_fit` — routines to perform thermal density matrix fitting of the hybridisation function and self-energy parameters. to a discrete bath.
+* :mod:`gem.delta_fit` — routines to perform thermal density matrix fitting of the hybridisation function and self-energy parameters. to a discrete bath.